havido/Cookbook-Application/README.md

 ### User stories

-- As a user, I want to be able to filter recipes based on names, ingredients, dietary requirements, and/or time consumption
+- [x] As a user, I want to be able to filter recipes based on names, ingredients, dietary requirements, and/or time consumption
-- As a user, I want to be able to view the list of recipes after filtering
+- [x] As a user, I want to be able to view the list of recipes after filtering
-- As a user, I want to be able to add my recipes to the library
+- [x] As a user, I want to be able to add my recipes to the library
+- [ ] As a user, I want to be able to save my recipe to the library (if I so choose)
+- [ ] As a user, when I select the quit option from the application menu and I have a recipe that is not fully constructed, I want to be reminded to save my recipe to file and have the option to do so or not.
+- [ ] As a user, when I start the application, I want to be given the option to load my half-constructed recipe from file.
-- As a user, I want to be able to view a recipe using its ID
+- [x] As a user, I want to be able to view a recipe using its ID
-- As a user, I want to be able to select a recipe in the database and rate it, as well as comment on it
+- [ ] As a user, I want to be able to select a recipe in the database and rate it, as well as comment on it

 ### Scrap ideas